 2nd day – Wednesday Mexico City

 American breakfast in hotel and City Tour that includes: Plaza de la Constitución (The Constitution Plaza) known as Zócalo, surrounded by beautiful Baroque buildings, among which is the Cathedral (the country’s largest religious monument built over the great Aztec temple).
-The Palacio Nacional (National Palace) is the headquarter of the Presidency of Mexico, where visitors can admire murals painted by Diego Rivera.
+The Palacio Nacional (National Palace) is the headquarter of the Presidency of Mexico, visible only externally.
 One of the main and most recently discovered attractions is the Templo Mayor, the great temple of the Aztec capital.
 Brief stop at the Guadalupe Shrine.

 The tour continues to Teotihuacán, named by the Aztecs as “the place where the Gods are born”.
 This location has three great constructions: The Pyramid of the Sun, Pyramid of the Moon and the Citadel; all of them were built over the so called “Calzada de los Muertos” (Road of the Dead).
 Lunch in restaurant .Return to Mexico City and accommodation.

 3rd day – Thursday Mexico City / Tuxtla Gutierrez / San Cristóbal de las Casas (68 km)

 Transfer to the airport and flight to Tuxtla Gutiérrez, capital of the State of Chiapas.
 According to the flight schedule, visitors will be transferred to the Cahuaré wharf to enjoy a launch boat trip through the Cañón del Sumidero (Sumidero Canyon) ; the altitude and the beauty of the place will make the experience incredible.
 After that the tour continues to San Cristóbal de las Casas.
 Lunch in restaurant.
 Arrival and accommodation at the hotel Sombra del Agua or similar.